Powered by RedCircle

 “That’s probably true in this case,” the leader admitted, after some thought.
 He resolved to take ownership of the situation and developed a plan to help the team in the other department.
 Instead of holding them accountable, he held himself accountable and implemented a solution to get the problem solved.

 Determine one area this week where you have been frustrated with someone.
-Instead of holding them accountable, hold yourself accountable to better communicate with them, support them, or provide them greater guidance and resources.
+Instead of holding them accountable, hold yourself accountable to better communicate with them, support them, or provide them with greater guidance and resources.
 EXECUTE.